 A brain stroke may lead to several other complications in the patient after he/ she has suffered through it.
 Here are some of the common complications amongst brain stroke survivors:

 - Depression is a byproduct and very common among patients who have suffered from a brain stroke.
 They may lose control of their emotions and can lead themselves to emotional breakdowns.

 - Brain stroke survivors often lose the ability to take care of themselves.
 They almost always need external assistance to do daily tasks.
 They will need help in grooming themselves, doing day-to-day chores, etc.

 - Patients may suffer from permanent partial paralysis losing the ability of muscle movement on one part/side of their body.
 They may also experience physical imbalance and may need help with standing up and walking.

 - Brain stroke patients are more likely to develop memory problems, sometimes even failing to recognize their close ones and family members.
 1 out of 4 people who have suffered thorough brain stroke can end up having dementia or partial memory loss.

 - Brain stroke patients often lose the ability to understand and comprehend others.
 So, they may not understand you and may rely on other methods to communicate.

 A brain stroke is a severe health hazard that should be dealt with utmost care.
 The patient must seek immediate medical help to have the best possible chances at surviving this ordeal.
 A blood clot in the brain leads to many major health complications and sometimes even death, and only proper medical attention can help the patient to survive.
 The symptoms mentioned above are all major indicators of an impending brain stroke.
 So, if you observe the same in your body or someone else’s, immediately seek the assistance of a doctor.
-There have been numerous cases of death due to brain strokes, in fact stroke is one of the leading causes of death, and only rapid action can ensure optimum chances of survival and better outcomes.
+There have been numerous cases of death due to brain strokes, infact stroke is one of the leading cause of death, and only rapid action can ensure optimum chances of survival and better outcomes.
 Please contact us to know more.